9beach/should/README.md

-You can initialize/finalize the fixture with the setup/teardown function. if a suite has many suites and/or cases, the setup/teardown functions are called for each suite and/or case.
+You can initialize/finalize the fixture with the setup/teardown function. if a suite has many suites and/or cases, the setup/teardown functions are called for each of the suites and/or cases.

 ## Quick Start